-The unit produces new original molecules for drug development.
+Orion's R&D produces new original molecules for drug development.
 The main goal is, of course, drugs that are as effective as possible and safe for patients.

 “AI enables us to optimise molecules better than before, and it will allow us to detect any adverse effects even earlier,” Sipilä says.

 Orion has engaged in computer aided drug development since the late 1980s.
 In practice, this has meant the production of physics-based models of molecular structures and simple machine learning.

 “With AI we are referring to increased computing capacity and graphics processors that have allowed us to handle even larger data masses and produce more precise models,” Sipilä explains.

 Orion has been using AI for about five years.
 At its simplest, it is used for a basic research function: literary searches.
 Robot tools can instantly find connections that would take a researcher endless hours.

 The team led by Mikko Karjalainen is responsible for early-phase biological screening in drug development, and AI is already used to a certain extent in this.

 “The role of imaging is growing in drug development, including in early-phase screening for drug candidates.
 We teach certain characteristics of images to AI, which then goes through hundreds of thousands of digital images, which would be impossible manually,” says Karjalainen.

 The data from the images is used to evaluate whether a drug has worked or whether it has potential side effects.

 AI is used in designing the best possible molecules